Raj-Ranpur: Politics

 Ranpur is one of the 147 Legislative Assembly constituencies of Odisha.
 There are a total of four assembly constituencies within the district of Nayagarh.
 The other three constituencies are: Daspalla, Khandapada and Nayagarh.
 Ranpur has its own representation in the State Legislative Assembly of Odisha ever since the first General Elections were conducted in 1952 after India became a republic.

 Leaders from different political parties have been representing Ranpur in the Vidhan Sabha.
 There have been elected MLAs from parties like the Indian National Congress, Communist Party of India, Communist Party of India (Marxist), Janata Party, Janata Dal, Bharatiya Janata Party and the Biju Janata Dal.
 Shri Ramakanta Mishra from the Congress holds the record for winning the most Vidhan Sabha elections from Ranpur.
 Among the earlier MLAs since 1952, notable are Raja Brajendra Chandra and Basanta Manjari Devi, both of whom belonged to the Congress Party.

-Current MLA of Ranpur (Odisha Vidhan Sabha constituency) is Satyanarayan Pradhan.
+Current MLA of Ranpur (Odisha Vidhan Sabha constituency) is Surama Padhy.